 At Harbor House, we believe that domestic abuse does not define who you and your children are.

 Children and teens can experience emotional, physical, psychological, sexual, and verbal mistreatment – all of which result in crisis situations they don’t understand.
-The Harbor House Youth Program helps young people constructively express their thoughts and feelings, lessen the effects of trauma, strengthen the bond with their protective parent, and end the generational cycle of abuse.
+The Harbor House Children and Youth Program helps young people constructively express their thoughts and feelings, lessen the effects of trauma, strengthen the bond with their protective parent, and end the generational cycle of abuse.
 Services are provided at both our Appleton and Chilton offices, as well as through our 24-hour helpline at (800) 970-1171.

-Our Youth Program is based on the premise that you, as the protective parent, are truly the best advocate for your child.
+Our Children and Youth Program is based on the premise that you, as the protective parent, are truly the best advocate for your child.
 While our Youth Advocates have a great deal of knowledge, experience, and expertise from working with hundreds of young people annually, you must ultimately determine the best course of action for your child.
 Our role is to ensure that you fully understand the impact of domestic abuse on yourself and your child, so that you can make the best decisions for your family’s future.

 We incorporate trauma-informed care into all of our services.
 New staff, regardless of position, receive extensive training on trauma, the effects of domestic abuse on children, interacting with children and youth, and working with protective parents.
 We emphasize the need for each child to develop a positive self-image and discuss ways we can help them recognize their unique skills and talents.
 We also provide ongoing in-service trainings on trauma-informed care and the effects of domestic abuse.